TestArmada/magellan-testobject-executor/README.md

 # NOTICE

 There is an issue in TestObject test result report API.
 If test result is reported right after the `driver.end()` has been called, there is a chance that your result won't be saved.
-We added a delay the invoke of result report API.
+Therefore we have added a delay before result report API is invoked.
 By default the delay is 20 seconds but you can change it by setting this environment variable `TESTOBJECT_API_DELAY` in milliseconds.